Saying Goodbye to My Daddy

 I’m so thankful for all the days I had to share with my dad.
 I’m thankful for the relationship with my Lord that allowed the struggles of caring for Dad to be more than just struggles but also opportunities to grow in my relationship with Him, with Dad, my sister and the many caregivers who touched our lives.

 This month has been a difficult one.
 I am just starting the transition of life without my Daddy.
-I am so thankful that I have experienced the truth of Isaiah 41:10 and I will continue to calm the truth of His promise in the days to come.
+I am so thankful that I have experienced the truth of Isaiah 41:10 and I will continue to claim the truth of His promise in the days to come.

 Rayna Neises understands the joys and challenges that come from a season of caring.
 She helped care for both of her parents during their separate battles with Alzheimer’s over a thirty-year span.
 She is able to look back on those days now with no regrets – and she wishes the same for every woman caring for aging parents.